marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 *Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located and all post-PCR processing is performed.
 No equipment, consumables, or reagents should be shared between pre- and post-PCR spaces with a unidirectional flow of sample processing.*

 1. Set out primers and positive control to thaw.
-2. Vortex and spin down thawed positive control, primers, and nuclease free water.
-Then tap/flick PCR master mix rather than vortexing before spinning down.
+2. Vortex and spin down thawed positive control, primers, and nuclease-free water.
+Then tap/flick the PCR master mix rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.
 3. Pool reagents to make final master mix, as denoted in the reagent mixture table.
-4. Set out template DNA to thaw if frozen.
+4. Set out the template DNA to thaw if frozen.
 5. Aliquot 22.5 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2.5 μL DNA template to each well.
 If input DNA was > 10ng/µL, dilute 1:3.
 Reserve two wells for the positive control and a no template control (NTC).
 7. To one well each, add 2.5 μL of the positive control and 2.5 μL of nuclease-free water for the NTC.
 8. Seal the PCR plate with foil.
-9. Spin down the plate and then transport in cooler blocks before placing in thermocycler.
+9. Spin down the plate and then transport in cooler blocks before placing in the thermocycler.
 10. Run thermocycler protocol.
 11. PCRs were run in triplicate for each sample and then pooled evenly by volume.